rafariossaa/k8s-training/daniel_millan/session01/exercise03/README.md

 - write the config map yaml, check the bitnami/wordpress image and check which parameters are used to configure wp instance

-- write the deployments yaml for wp and mariadb, had to do some google searchs since this is the first time I had to handle with a non-example deployment definition
+- write the deployment yaml for wp

 - write the services yaml for wp and mariadb